DOH Reports 1 New Case of COVID-19 Overnight

 - Out-of-State Diagnoses: 10

-As of Sunday at noon, 83 people had been hospitalized as a result of COVID-19 infection, and 17 had died.
-To date, 608 people had been released from isolation and are considered recovered.
+To date, 83 people have been hospitalized as a result of COVID-19 infection, and 17 had died.
+A total of 609 people have been released from isolation and are considered recovered.